dendenxu/LittleVoteServer/readme.md

 ![image-20210427000948425](readme.assets/image-20210427000948425.png)

-If see errors regarding the database in the log you should set it up first.
+If see errors regarding the database in the log, you should set up `postgres` first.
+Refer to the previous subsection.

 To change the port or ticket valid interval or ticket usage limit, open `src/index.js` and change `SERVER_PORT`, `TICKET_VALID_INTERVAL`, `TICKET_TOTAL_USAGE_LIMIT`